-- 1) Apply the principles of research in carrying out data collection. - 2) Analyse data correctly. - 3) Compose research findings. - 4) Critique research findings in relation to published literature - 5) Produce a written dissertation according to the requirements and an oral presentation of the research findings using audiovisual aid.
+- I) apply the principles of research in carrying out data collection. - 2) analyse data correctly. - 3) compose research findings. - 4) critique research findings in relation to published literature - 5) produce a written dissertation according to the requirements and an oral presentation of the research findings using audiovisual aid.